 - With WHITE CABINETS and Peacock Green granite, I would look at gray (with green-blue undertones) or green-blue tiles.

 There are other, similar granite countertops with green in them – like this next one.
 In this case, we’re looking at a WARM green, not a cool green, and would adjust our colours/undertones accordingly…

-BTW, I have some FANTASTIC blog post re: updating the green-inspired surfaces in your home, check them out here…
+BTW, I have some FANTASTIC blog posts regarding: updating the green-inspired surfaces in your home; check them out here…

 Oh, that Sapphire Blue is ALWAYS a bugger with its particular blend of colours…

 - rose-taupe blend (pink-violet hues)